reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 We can see some of the most typical examples of using `var` type on local variables.
 First, we use them for defining local variables.
 It can be a standalone object or even a list with the diamond operator.
 From now on, Java will know how to handle it.

-For more details about local type inference please visit [oracle page.](https://docs.oracle.com/en/java/javase/17/language/local-variable-type-inference.html)
+For more details about local type inference please visit [the docs](https://docs.oracle.com/en/java/javase/17/language/local-variable-type-inference.html).
 ## Java 11
 ### Local Variable Type in Lambda Expressions
-Java 11 introduced improvement on, previously mentioned, [local type inference](#local-variable-type-inference).
-This allowed us to use `var` inside lambda expressions.
+Java 11 introduced an improvement to the previously mentioned [local type inference](#local-variable-type-inference).
+This allows us to use `var` inside lambda expressions.
 #### Using var in Lambda
-We will, again, create several persons, collect them into the list and filter out all that doesn't have 'a' inside their name:
+We will, again, create several persons, collect them into the list and filter out all that don't have an 'a' inside their name:
 ```java
 public void explicitTypes(){
     var Roland = new Person("Roland", "Deschain");